rathiromil13/DS-5500-Project-Portfolio-Optimization-Using-Deep-Reinforcement-Learning/ReadMe.md

 The dataset consists of:

-(i) Historical trading data for 15 stocks from S&P 500 portfolio<sup>5</sup> from 2005 to present
+(i)  Historical trading data for 15 stocks from S&P 500 portfolio<sup>1</sup> from 2005 to present

-(ii) Discretized historical trading data for 6 Cryptocurrencies from CoinMarketCap<sup>6</sup> from 2015 to present
+(ii) Discretized historical trading data for 6 Cryptocurrencies from CoinMarketCap<sup>2</sup> from 2015 to present

-(ii) Continuous historical trading data for ~10 Cryptocurrencies from Poloniex Exchange<sup>7</sup>
+(ii) Continuous historical trading data for ~10 Cryptocurrencies from Poloniex Exchange<sup>3</sup>

 The price data follows the format of Open, High, Low and Close (OHLC) for a given time frame.
 Open is the price at which the stock begins trading, High is the highest value it attains, Low is the lowest value throughout the day and Close is the closing value.
 For stocks data and discretized cryptocurrency data, the time frame considered is one trading day whereas for continuous cryptocurrency data, time frame will be about 30 minutes.
 Usually, open price is equal to close price for the previous day, but cryptocurrency follows high frequency trading, thus we might not see open price for one day same as closing price for previous days.

-To build a better portfolio optimizing agent than the one obtained in phase 1, where the solution framework was built using Convolutional Neural Network (CNN), another framework will be built using Long Short-Term Memory (LSTM).
-We will be using goal oriented algorithms like deep Q-learning and Recurrent Reinforcement Learning when training the above mentioned neural network models and make them learn how to maximize the return profit over time.
+To build a better portfolio optimizing agent than the one obtained in phase 1, where the solution framework was built using Convolutional Neural Network (CNN), another framework will be built using Long Short-Term Memory (LSTM). *We will be using goal oriented algorithms like deep Q-learning and Recurrent Reinforcement Learning when training the above mentioned neural network models and make them learn how to maximize the return profit over time.*

 # Proposed plan of research